appium/appium-for-mac/README.md

 Newer macOS requires 64 bit binary.
 You can build this repository manually to match for your environment with Xcode.
 Then, please copy `AppiumForMac.app` in  `/Users/<username>/Library/Developer/Xcode/DerivedData/AppiumForMac-xxxxxxxx/Build/Products/Debug/AppiumForMac.app` to `/Applications`.

+## Release

+Please push a tag with `v` prefix like `v0.5.0`.
+Then, a GitHub Actions will push a new `AppiumForMac.app` as the version as a draft on [Release page](https://github.com/appium/appium-for-mac/releases).
+Once you convert the draft to publish, the tag will appear on the release page.

+### Download binaries built on CI

+[Release page](https://github.com/appium/appium-for-mac/releases) provides `AppiumForMac.app` for each tag.
+You also can get the latest `AppiumForMac.app` on each PR.

+If you could not start `AppiumForMac.app` by security limitation by macOS, please try out `xattr -cr /path/to/AppiumForMac.app` command once to remove extende attributes on macOS.
+Then, you probably open the `AppiumForMac.app` without error.

 ## New Features For Scripters (as of April 2017)